EmergenceAI/embodied-drone-agents/README.md

    Fly to coordinates 10, 8, 6.
 Then, fly to the origin.

 3. **Complex Multi-Step Tasks:**
-   Fly up, to the left, to the right, and then in a circle.
+   Takeoff to 12 meters, go to 2, 6 at that same altitude, then go left, then in a circle, and then land back where you took off from.

 ## Contributing